Improve Surfing Paddling – How to Boost Power and Endurance

 4. Training pulling movements hitting a variety of energy systems and strength characteristics.

-When I mention energy systems I’m referring to the pathway the body uses to produce force or energy production.
+When I mention energy systems I’m referring to the pathway the body uses to produce force.

-Paddling is a combination of strength, power, endurance, and utilises varying degrees of both energy systems, so it’s best to train utilising those various energy systems and strength characteristics.
+Paddling is a combination of strength, power, endurance, and utilises varying degrees of both metabolic pathways, so it’s best to train utilising those various energy systems and strength characteristics.

 Now you know the 4 Key Aspects to Improving Your Surfing Paddling Power and Endurance.
 Get to Work!
 But 1 Last Important Thing.